 *ORDERING: Your tile installer’s goal is to ensure you have enough tile, and some attic stock leftover.
-Most field tile is ordered by the carton in increments of around 10-15 SF.
+Most field tile is ordered by the carton in increments of around 8 -12 SF.
 Don’t forget to purchase grout, caulk, (and sealer for stone.)
-Always expect to have some leftover tile.
+Always expect to have some leftover tile, referred to as attic stock.
 You won’t be able to get the same lot in the future, and many tile lines are discontinued regularly.
-Remember: people have floods, breakage, damage, appliance changes, or layout changes in their homes.
+Remember: people have floods, breakage, damage, and appliance or layout changes over time.
 Having that extra tile available is the difference between a small fix and a complete redo.
-Many architects request extra attic stock after installation.

 *IRREGULAR TILE: Irregular and hand-crafted tiles are very popular due to their natural and artistic appearance.
 Given the variation in color, shade, and thickness, some tiles may be asymmetrical and often NON-RECTIFIED.
 No installer can change the attributes of the tile, so make sure you are aware of them before you finalize your selections.

 *HAND-SELECTING: If you plan to hand select only certain tiles or remove any tiles from your order, that should be done prior to installation.
 Your installer will then install only the tiles you have selected.
 Removing tiles after installation requires a lot of labor and risk.
 If you plan to hand-select, your installer will need to know in advance in order to advise you as to how much extra tile you should order.